kimm9/react-master/various-apps/README.md

 ## TODOS

 1. create layout for the dashboard
-2. API call to retrieve data from a stock API
-3. put static plotly on the dashboard
-4. get the axios newsfeed
+2. create a search bar, dropdown
+3. use user input to update the data dynamically.

 # Various App